akramhossanbappy/devops_test/Ans002/README.md

-# Run 3 replicas using Docker compose file
+# Run 3 replicas using Docker compose file   (Not Complete)

 First of all create a compose file.